Knee pain: how it happens and what you can do about it

 Knee pain can occur in very different areas of the knee.
 When the doctor takes a medical history, he will ask you exactly where the pain occurs.
 This makes it all the more important to keep a close eye on your knee problems.

-• Anterior knee pain: Knee problems in the front of the knee can indicate a malformation that has existed since birth.
-For example, if the kneecap does not match the sliding groove on the thigh, then the cartilage layer can wear away very quickly.
+Knee problems in the front of the knee can indicate a deformity that has existed since birth.
+For example, if the kneecap does not fit into the sliding groove on the thigh, the cartilage layer can wear away very quickly.
 The resulting damage quickly leads to pain in the knee.
 Osteoarthritis can also lead to such cartilage damage with corresponding pain.

-• External knee pain on the side: Often external knee pain occurs in combination with X malalignment of the knee joint.
-It is a sign of cartilage wear and tear that occurs in the outer area of the knee joint.
+External knee pain often occurs in combination with an X misalignment of the knee joint.
+It is a sign of cartilage wear that occurs in the outer area of the knee joint.
 In this case, the pain spreads from the outer to the entire knee joint.

-• Knee pain inside the knee: If you feel the knee pain on the inside of the knee, then usually the inner ligaments are affected.
-If the pain on the inside of the knee occurs without swelling, then this indicates ligament damage.
+If you feel knee pain on the inside of the knee, the inner ligaments are usually affected.
+If the pain on the inside of the knee occurs without swelling, this indicates ligament damage.

 When should I see a doctor for knee pain?